recruz02/pro_football_reference_scraper/README.md

 This is a Python Application that can manually scrape data from the website https://www.pro-football-reference.com and store that data into a PostgreSQL Database

+# TODO

+- Update code to allow insertion of multiple rows as a batch
+- Update code to either delete prior to insert, or update if exists
+- Add Unit Testing code

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.